Dordogne – 4 nights

 Other possible months: early July, August (very end)

 Enjoy the Dordogne in April, May and June for the spring flowers and in September and October for the golden autumn warmth.
 Route not available between mid-July and late August.
+Please note that stays in Port de Gagnac are not possible on a Sunday night.

 Temperature and rainfall in Rocamadour